scalecube/scalecube-services/README.md

     //1.
 ScaleCube Node node with no members Microservices seed = Microservices.builder().startAwait();

     //2.
+Create ServiceFactory
+    ServiceFactory serviceFactory = ScaleCubeServiceFactory.from(new GreetingServiceImpl());

+    //3.
 Construct a ScaleCube node which joins the cluster hosting the Greeting Service Microservices microservices =
         Microservices.builder()
             .discovery(